-Full crate training a dog is teaching your dog to self-settle in their dog crate, with the door closed, whenever you place them in the crate for a nap or nighttime sleep.
+Full crate training a dog is teaching them to self-settle in their dog crate, with the door closed, whenever you place them in the crate for a nap or nighttime sleep.
 This approach yields the most benefits of crate training and contributes to better behavior outside the crate and your home.

 Why is Crate Training Important